smartdevicelink/sdl_evolution/proposals/0221-multiple-modules.md

     </param>
 </struct>
 ```
 The `moduleId` is defined as optional in order to keep backward compatibility.
-HMI is responsible for choosing a default `moduleId` from its supported list per module type if it is not included in the mobile request.
+If it is not included in the mobile request, SDL shall replace it with a default `moduleId` for each supported module type.
+The default `moduleId` is the first item published by `Xyz-ControlCapabilities`.
+HMI shall make sure it publishes a correct `Xyz-ControlCapabilities`.

+In addition, this proposal deprecates the `SupportedSeat` Enumeration and parameter `id` in `SeatControlData` in order to get a uniformed solution.

+If a mobile app uses the `SupportedSeat` and no `moduleId` in a RPC request, SDL shall forward the request as is to HMI, HMI shall automatically convert seat `id=DRIVER` to the `moduleId` that corresponds to the driver’s seat module, and seat `id=FRONT_PASSENGER` to the `moduleId` that corresponds to the front passenger's seat.

 ### Define the Grid